 Upcoming Presentations and Public Lectures

 My paper assesses the centre of gravity of popular culture at the global scale (with a critical eye toward world politics) by twinning the question of ‘Whose popular culture?’ with a second query: ‘Popular culture for whom?’
 The Walt Disney Company is the world’s leading global culture machine, and one that is now grafting its century-old ‘imagineering’ practices onto a growing suite of other world-building franchises, such as the Star Wars universe, and world-revealing platforms, like National Geographic.
 Focusing on three recent artefacts of Disney’s marquis property Marvel – Black Panther: Wakanda Forever (2022), What If...Kahhori Reshaped the World?
-(2023), and Echo (2024) – I interrogate Disney’s turn in its representational practice with regards to Indigenous resistance and survivance in the face of Western imperialism, settler colonialism, and cultural genocide.
+(2023), and Echo (2024) – I interrogate Disney’s turn in its representational practice with regards to Indigenous recognition, resistance, and survivance in the face of Western imperialism, settler colonialism, and cultural genocide.
 Drawing on my previous work on Disney-MCU’s appropriation of human suffering for financial profit, I focus on the ways in which these visions of Indigenous power, pride, and perseverance speak to shifting priorities for multinational content-production conglomerates.
 Seeking profit in burgeoning markets in Latin America, Sub-Saharan Africa, and East Asia, ‘Hollywood’ has throatily embraced anti-imperial narratives to fill its coffers with Disney leading the way.
 I problematise this dynamic by examining the recursive guilt-mitigation inherent in such seemingly prosocial imaginaries by reflecting on Disney’s dependable reinforcing of its neoliberal value proposition for the world, but one that never advocates a genuine re-balancing of power dynamics between the Global North, a Global South populated by people of colour (POCs), and those remaining Indigenous communities that all share a single home: Planet Earth.

 Past Events